kpwhri/act_eye_extractor/README.md

 Each run will create a jsonlines file.
 To merge these together and build separate variables, see the Extract Step.

-#### Extract Step
+#### Build Step

-The extract step produces a CSV file with individual eye-related variables from the jsonlines output of the build step.
+The build step produces a CSV file with individual eye-related variables from the jsonlines output of the build step.

-1. Ensure that the build output `jsonl` file(s) are in a single directory (let's assume this is `C:\extract\run1`)
+1. Ensure that the extract output `jsonl` file(s) are in a single directory (let's assume this is `C:\extract\run1`)
 2. Let's suppose we want to output the CSV to `C:\build`
 3. `docid`, `studyid`, `date`, `enc_id`, and `train` metadata will be used from the `1.meta` file.
 To use additional values (e.g., 'department'), add the argument `--add-column department`.
 4. Run: `python src\eye_extractor\build_table.py C:\extract\run1 C:\build`